larsensong/Bird-Game/README.md

 > 📝 **Summary:**

-> This is a 2D survial game.
-The game is based on a character moivng through obstacles to survive attack.
+> This is a 2D practice game.
+The game is based on a character moivng through a landscape.
 The game is developed in unity platform with coding languages like C#.

 <br>